prescottprue/react-redux-firebase/docs/api/helpers.md

 ## populate

-Populate with data from redux.
+Populate with data from multiple locations of redux state.

 **Parameters**